thoughtfulbloke/letter2ed/README.md

 Neither of these claims are accurate.

-# The underpinng of New Zealand’s mortality measurement
+# The underpinning of New Zealand’s mortality measurement

 For centuries, it has been established practice among actuaries, demographers, and health researchers to measure mortality using death